Roaster/Workout/README.md

 flask --app home run --debug --host 0.0.0.0
 ```

-## Tasks in the Pipeline (Order of priorityish):
+## Tasks in the Pipeline (Order of priority-ish):
 - Allow edits to be made to set names
 - Nicer UI
 - Graphs
 - Calendar to show heatmap of days worked out
 - Consider user system
 - Clean up project folder setup
-- Add workout program tracking
+- Add workout program tracking i.e Week 3 Day 2 of 5/3/1 cycle
 - Add 5/3/1 Calculator and other exercises
-- Add settings page
-- Will need to handle pages at some point
+- Will need to handle pagination for workouts at some point
 - Move delete X to top right of each workout
 - Deploy to docker container